 In Stockholm, where there are rigid rent controls for years, there is still a housing crisis.
 It takes between nine and 20 years to get an apartment and there is a black market in subletting to get around the elevated rent control costs.
 It isn’t the only example of clumsy attempts to reboot failed property markets in the din of ideological clashes and demonisation of opposing views, so whether you are labelled a value investor or a vulture is part of that theatre and quite removed from the reality of behavioural economics on the ground.
 It’s a fairy tale to think that the state can rigidly control the housing market which brings us to hard reality, Ireland needs to ramp up supply fast, right across the market mix, the base of which is social housing.

-Within months the scramble to get into the social housing market will be joined by funds, by private investors, by self-administered pension schemes and other specialist players.
-You can shortly expect your local real estate agent or financial broker to call to tell you how once the pariah is now the blushing bride of the Irish property market, so how might this play out and what are the pitfalls
+The scramble to get into the social housing market will be joined by funds, private investors, self-administered pension schemes and other specialist players.
+You can shortly expect your local real estate agent or financial broker to call to tell you how once the pariah is now the blushing bride, so how might this play out and what are the pitfalls?

-Elusive lower risk high yields, on the doorstep
+Elusive lower risk high yields, linked to Irish (HICP) inflation

 Worldwide, high long-term yields are a species facing extinction in this climate, ever since the glut in capital creation from a decade of extreme monetary policies, hunted down cheap assets and crushed yields nearly everywhere.
 Property markets in many parts of the world, Australia, Canada, Sweden are already looking very overheated and many parts of the Irish market, a laggard until a few years ago, are at pre-crisis peaks.
 The underlying issue is a structural problem in the global financial system, too much debt and not enough economic growth to sustain it without creating ever larger bubbles.